schuyler/katadoshi/docs/Kata-Doshi-PRD.md

 ### 10.2 Reliability
 - Voice recognition accuracy target: > 95% in quiet environment
 - App must not crash on invalid form data
-- Phone calls and system interruptions stop the practice session (user must restart manually)
+- Phone calls and system interruptions pause the practice session (user must explicitly resume)
+- Practice sessions keep screen on (dimmed) to maintain speech recognition functionality
+- Screen auto-lock disabled during practice, re-enabled when session ends
+- Headphones with microphone strongly recommended for optimal voice recognition from distance

 ### 10.3 Usability
 - New users should be able to create and practice a form within 2 minutes